sirkkalap/ydl/README.md

 ## How

-Using Angular frontend and http://rg3.github.io/youtube-dl/
+Using Angular, NodeJS, Vows, Express and http://rg3.github.io/youtube-dl/

 ## Development instructions